‘Worst of the worst’ British IS terror suspects moved to US custody

-Two suspected Islamic State (IS) terrorists originally from Britain – dubbed The Beatles because of their accents – have been taken from Syria into American custody.
+Two suspected so-called Islamic State (IS) terrorists originally from Britain – dubbed The Beatles because of their accents – have been taken from Syria into American custody.

-Alexanda Kotey and El Shafee Elsheikh, dubbed “the worst of the worst” by Donald Trump, have been moved by American security services to an “undisclosed location” amid fears that they could escape custody as Turkish troops invade the Syrian Kurdish-held region of north-eastern Syria.
+Alexanda Kotey and El Shafee Elsheikh, dubbed “the worst of the worst” by Donald Trump, have been moved by American security services to an “undisclosed location” amid fears they could escape custody as Turkish troops invade the Syrian Kurdish-held region of north-eastern Syria.

 But former MI6 chief Sir John Sawers said the pair should be brought back to the UK to face justice.

+He said: “If the UK wants to put me on trial then I will defend myself with what I can, I will admit to what I admit to, and defend myself on what I defend myself on, that’s it.”

+Asked about extradition to the US, he said he had “never committed a crime in the United States” and “has nothing” there.

-Together, their cell beheaded seven American, British and Japanese journalists and aid workers, and a group of Syrian soldiers, in 2014 and 2015, boasting of the butchery in chilling propaganda videos released to the world.
+Together, the “Beatles” cell beheaded seven American, British and Japanese journalists and aid workers, and a group of Syrian soldiers, in 2014 and 2015, boasting of the butchery in chilling propaganda videos released to the world.

-The barbarism often featured members of group, which also included terrorists British-raised Aine Davis and Mohammed Emwazi.
+The barbarism often featured members of the group, which also included terrorists British-raised Aine Davis and Mohammed Emwazi.

 British aid workers Alan Henning and David Haines were among those executed by the four-man cell, while other victims included US citizens James Foley, Steven Sotloff and Peter Kassig.